Uwu

 uwu (/ˈuːwuː/), also stylized UwU, is an emoticon representing a cute face.
 The u characters represent closed eyes, while the w represents a cat mouth.
 It is used to express various warm, happy, or affectionate feelings.

 Usage and variants

 The emoticon uwu is often used to denote cuteness (kawaii), happiness, or tenderness.
 Excessive usage of the emoticon can also have the intended effect of annoying its recipient.
 It is popularly used in the furry fandom.

 OwO

-The emoticon also has a more surprised and sometimes allusive variant, owo (also stylized OwO; /ˈoʊwoʊ/; also associated with the furry fandom) that may also denote cuteness, as well as curiosity and perplexion (often the response "what's this?"). owo gained popularity in 2018; as opposed to uwu, the o characters represent open eyes.
+The emoticon also has a more surprised and sometimes allusive variant, owo (also stylized OwO; /ˈoʊwoʊ/; also associated with the furry fandom) that may also denote cuteness, as well as curiosity and perplexity (often the response "what's this?"). owo gained popularity in 2018; as opposed to uwu, the o characters represent open eyes.
 It is also sometimes used for trolling.

-The OwO variant was found inscribed on the used bullet in the investigation of the assassination of Charlie Kirk on September 10, 2025.

 TwT

 Another variant, TwT, is often used to symbolize crying, with each T representing a closed eye with tears streaming down.